roughdrafts-xyz/Linki/README.md

 Automatic subscriptions will copy updates from all automatic subscriptions.
 Priority determines which article becomes the title article.

-You can view your existing subscriptions and their priorities with `sigili subscription` with no parameters.
+You can view your existing subscriptions and their priorities with `sigili subscriptions` with no parameters.
 This will show you both your automatic and non-automatic subscriptions.
 It will also show you your wiki, labeled as `This Wiki`.
 Your Wiki defaults to having the highest priority.

 A new subscription has the lowest priority until you change it.
 You can also set the priority when you run `sigili subscribe` with `sigili subscribe <url> [priority]`.
 You can also use this format to change the priority of an existing subscription.
 Your Wiki's url is `this`.